-Read any package literature on any of these medications and you will see that it contains language that is generic about how these drugs work.
+Read any package literature on any psychotropic medication and you will see that it contains language that is generic about how these drugs work.
 They contain phrases like; “(name) may help to correct this imbalance by…” and “Scientific evidence suggests that depression and certain anxiety disorders may be caused by a chemical imbalance in the brain.”
 This one says; “Scientific evidence suggests that depression and certain anxiety disorders may be caused by a chemical imbalance in the brain.”
 And finally; “Scientists believe people with depression could have an imbalance of serotonin in their brain.”

 That is an awful lot of uncertainty if you ask me considering they are giving you pills that alter your brain…